PEP FAQ - Frequently Asked Questions about Emergency PEP

 +66-84-226-2569 @pulserx PulseClinic

 It takes a few days for HIV to become established in the body following exposure.
 Once it is established you will have HIV for the rest of your life.
 However, if you begin taking PEP in time, the anti-HIV drugs will prevent the HIV (that's already in your body) from reproducing and it DIES out before it has a chance to multiply.
 PEP drugs given at this time may help the body’s immune system to stop the virus from replicating (multiplying) in the infected cells of the body.
-The cells originally infected would then die naturally within a short period of time without producing more copies of HIV.
+The cells originally infected would then die naturally within a short period without producing more copies of HIV.

 The golden period for PEP medication is 72 hours after a potential exposure to HIV, and it is proven to be highly effective if it is started within this period.
 PEP can make sure that you won’t be infected with HIV, regardless of the means that you caught it.
-However, you must take it daily for at least 28 days, and on top of daily dosage, it must be at the same hour every day.
+However, you must take it daily for at least 28 days, and on top of the daily dosage, it must be at the same hour every day.
 This is because the PEP drug will show its full effectiveness if taken as mentioned.

 PEP is the right tool for you to use to prevent yourself from getting HIV if